 When it comes to users, Facebook offers the greatest diversity.
 More than three in four adults online use Facebook — and it’s popular among all age groups.
 That means it’s a great choice if your customers span a variety of backgrounds, generations, ethnicities, and genders.

 Does your audience skew female?
-Eighty-five percent of Pinterest users are women, so you might want to consider Pinterest.
+According to Pinterest, 85% of its users are women, so you might want to consider Pinterest.
 This platform is also ideal for highly visual products, as images are the primary type of content.

 Roughly one-third of adults online use Instagram.
 Like Pinterest, Instagram suits visual brands well.
 You should also factor in the age of its user base; 59% of 18 to 29-year-olds use it, compared to just 8% of adults over 65.